Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: The importance of flow-based models

-In all further comparisons, we split the parameters of flow-based posteriors into two parts.
+In all further comparisons in this paper, we split the parameters of flow-based posteriors into two parts.
 The first part consists of an encoder with gated recurrent units (GRUs) \cite{Cho2014} and a subsequent aggregate MLP to encode the data into an internal representation $\bm{h}$.
 The GRU reads in a time-ordered sequence of photons, where each photon is characterized by its detected position and time.
 The second part is a multi-layer perceptron with 2 layers that further maps that internal representation to the respective flow parameters $\bar{F}$.
+The process is illustrated in Fig. \ref{fig:nf_illustration} (c).
+The generative model used in section \ref{sec:goodness_of_fit} uses label and latent variables as an input to an MLP that maps to the flow parameters.

+For the training of conditional normalizing flows in supervised learning, for example in section \ref{sec:example_gaussianization_flows}, we evaluate the log-probability of the labels for a given input \ref{eq:nf_definition_conditional} and minimize the negative log probability as defined in eq. \ref{eq:real_supervised_loss} in batches using stochastic gradient descent.

+For extended supervised training, which is used for the goodness-of-fit calculation in section \ref{sec:goodness_of_fit}, we additionally learn a generative model for the data and an additional posterior over a latent space as defined in the loss function \ref{eq:extsupervised_loss}.
+The additional latent space posterior and generative model are trained using the extra ELBO term.
+We train the supervised loss and the ELBO at the same time in batches using stochastic gradient descent, but make sure that gradients are strictly separated, which corresponds to the "second surrogate loss" described in section \ref{sec:extended_supervised}.

-The process is illustrated in fig. \ref{fig:nf_illustration} (c).
-At the end of training we adopt stochastic weight averaging (SWA) \cite{swa}.
-We found this to reduce the fluctuations and find a rather stable "mean posterior solution".
-More details on the architecture and also on the training procedure is given in appendix \ref{appendix:impl_details}.
+At the end of training we adopt stochastic weight averaging (SWA) \cite{swa} in all cases.
+We found this to reduce the fluctuations and find a more stable solution.
+More details on the architecture and on the training procedure is given in appendix \ref{appendix:impl_details}.